dorverbin/fieldofjunctions/README.md

 ### Boundary maps

-In order to compute the (global) boundary maps for a given field of junctions object:
+In order to compute the (global) boundary maps for a given field of junctions object `foj`:

 ```
 params = torch.cat([foj.angles, foj.x0y0], dim=1)